-“Childhood cancer survivors who were not diagnosed with an endocrine abnormality in childhood are still at significant risk for developing treatment-associated endocrine abnormalities in adulthood,” said lead author Sogol Mostoufi-Moab, MD, MSCE, an Assistant Professor of Pediatrics in the Divisions of Oncology and Endocrinology at The Children's Hospital of Philadelphia.
+“Childhood cancer survivors who were not diagnosed with an endocrine abnormality in childhood are still at significant risk for developing treatment-associated endocrine abnormalities in adulthood,” said lead author Sogol Mostoufi-Moab, MD, MSCE, an assistant professor of pediatrics in the Divisions of Oncology and Endocrinology at the Children's Hospital of Philadelphia.
 “With increasing age, the cumulative incidence and the prevalence of endocrinopathies increase in childhood cancer survivors.”

-Data Was Derived From the Long-Term Childhood Cancer Survivor Study
+Insights Gained from the Long-Term Childhood Cancer Survivor Study

 Nearly half of the cancer survivors (44%) had at least one endocrinopathy; in addition, 16.7% had two and 6.6% had three endocrine abnormalities.
 These disorders were most common among survivors of Hodgkin lymphoma (60.1%), CNS tumor (54%), and leukemia (45.6%).

 “Surveillance screening is very important in the care of cancer survivors,” Dr. Mostoufi-Moab said.
-She recommends that every survivor see a physician—typically a survivorship physician or endocrinologist—at least once a year for comprehensive evaluation and appropriate screen for common endocrine disorders, as well as other endocrine abnormalities (such as deficits in hypothalamic pituitary hormones) based on past cancer treatment exposure. “
+She recommends that every survivor see a physician—typically a survivorship physician or endocrinologist—at least once annually to receive a comprehensive evaluation and appropriate screening for common endocrine disorders, as well as other endocrine abnormalities (such as deficits in hypothalamic-pituitary hormones, and growth hormone deficiency) based on past cancer treatment exposure. “

-"However, childhood cancer survivors with prior history of radiation and chemotherapy may have treatment-associated toxic effects on other organ systems, resulting in long-term morbidities that may become life threatening (eg, stroke or heart failure).
-Therefore, the additional diagnosis of DM, even at early stages, can notably increase the risk for these other long-term morbidities that can manifest at an earlier age.”
+"However, childhood cancer survivors with a prior history of radiation and chemotherapy may have treatment-associated toxic effects on other organ systems, resulting in long-term morbidities that may become life-threatening (eg, stroke or heart failure).," Dr. Therefore, the additional diagnosis of DM, even at early stages, can notably increase the risk for these other long-term morbidities that can manifest at an earlier age.”

-"These data underscore the importance of maintaining vigilance for endocrine dysfunction in this population because of its potential adverse impact on a variety of metabolic functions, body composition, skeletal, cardiovascular and reproductive health, functional status, and quality of life.
+"These data underscore the importance of maintaining vigilance for endocrine dysfunction in this population because of its potential adverse impact on a variety of metabolic functions, body composition, skeletal, cardiovascular and reproductive health, functional status, and quality of life," said Dr. Hudson.

-"These findings will help identify the very high-risk groups to target for screening, but clinicians should be aware that some survivors may be vulnerable even after lower dose exposure.
-The Children’s Oncology Group has used the evidence from outcomes research in childhood cancer survivors to guide recommendations for endocrinopathy screening of at risk survivors (see www.survivorshipguidelines.org).
+"These findings will help identify the very high-risk groups to target for screening, but clinicians should be aware that some survivors may be vulnerable even after lower dose exposure," she said, and the Children’s Oncology Group has used the evidence from outcomes research in childhood cancer survivors to guide recommendations for endocrinopathy screening of at-risk survivors (see www.survivorshipguidelines.org).

-It should be noted that the health outcomes data used in this study was based on medical conditions reported by the survivors, which means that the survivor had to present with clinical symptoms of endocrine dysfunction to establish the diagnosis or had to be under the care of an informed clinician who proactively screened for the condition.
+It should be noted that the health outcomes data used in this study was based on medical conditions reported by the survivors, which means that the patient had to present with clinical symptoms of endocrine dysfunction for a diagnosis to be established or the patient had to be under the care of a clinician who had proactively screened for the condition.

 Mostoufi-Moab S, Seidel K, Leisenring WM, et al. Endocrine abnormalities in aging survivors of childhood cancer: a report from the Childhood Cancer Survivor Study.
 J Clin Oncol.
 2016 Jul 5. pii: JCO666545.
 [Epub ahead of print]